For larger groups

 - How big a group can these games handle?

-- Standpoint, Emoji Guess and Quick Quiz scale to 50+ comfortably.
+- This or That, Emoji Guess and Quick Quiz scale to 50+ comfortably.
 Above that, the chat moves too fast to read; we'd recommend breakouts of 10-15 instead.

 - Should the all-hands icebreaker be tied to the agenda?